human-conditions/yodrew.github.io-original/_posts/2019-11-28-update-2019-november.md

 I figured out three important things this month:

 1. Eleven years of prototyping hygienic darkroom retreating is complete
-2. Now it needs capitalization
+2. My failure to do the 20-day retreat I have sought all this time was a tactical necessity
-3. My failure to do the 20-day retreat I have sought all this time was a tactical necessity
+3. Now it needs capitalization.

 #### explanations